WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

  * **SSL/TLS** - That's right, `Https://`, mi amigo(a)s!
  * **10x Network Performance** - We found some low-hanging fruit and were able to provide a network boost of typically 10x, and for some things, _much_ faster.
- * **Build Linking** - Linking is now enabled on Mac for a dramatic reduction in build file size.
-VS Windows linking coming soon.
  * **Meadow.Foundation** - Some nice new features for drawing paths, API cleanups, and new drivers.

 ## Updating